svetasmirnova/mysqlbackup_plugin/README.md

 Introduction
 ============

 This plugin provides SQL interface for MySQL backup tools.
-Currently it only supports BACKUP SERVER statement and mysqldump.
-There are plans to support MySQL Enterprise Backup and other tools.
+Currently it supports mysqldump, MySQL Enterprise Backup and mysqlpump.
+There are plans to support Percona XtraBackup and other tools.
+It provides single statement: BACKUP SERVER which makes full backup of the server.
+There are plans to support different types of backups and create own locks to prevent BACKUP SERVER to be called from multiple threads.

-Plugin explores [Query Rewrite Pre-Parse Plugin] (http://mysqlserverteam.com/write-yourself-a-query-rewrite-plugin-part-1/) To use it you need [mysql-5.7.5-labs-preview] (mysql-5.7.5-labs-preview) package from [MySQL Labs] (http://labs.mysql.com/)
+Plugin explores [Query Rewrite Pre-Parse Plugin] (http://mysqlserverteam.com/write-yourself-a-query-rewrite-plugin-part-1/), thus only available for MySQL 5.7 or newer.

-Plugin also explores [run_external UDF] (https://github.com/svetasmirnova/run_external) You need to compile it and install before using plugin.

 Compiling
 =========